alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Dunk](https://github.com/naoyashiga/Dunk) - Dunk is Dribbble client.
 * [EventBlankApp](https://github.com/icanzilb/EventBlankApp) - A free open source iOS app for events or conferences.
 * [gulps](https://github.com/FancyPixel/gulps) - Gulps is an open source app for iOS and Apple Watch that lets you keep track of your daily water consumption.
+* [OpenSim](https://github.com/luosheng/OpenSim) - OpenSim is an open source alternative for SimPholders, written in Swift.
 * [Project-RainMan](https://github.com/Mav3r1ck/Project-RainMan) - Open Source Weather App created with Swift.
 * [ReviewTime](https://github.com/nthegedus/ReviewTime) - Review Time is an open source app for iOS written in Swift that show the average review times for iOS and the Mac Apps using data crowdsourced from AppReviewTime.
 * [Tropos](https://github.com/thoughtbot/Tropos) - Weather and Forecasts for Humans.